 ISSP’s efforts to establish a globally recognized certification for Sustainability Professionals reached a huge milestone when registration opened for beta testing of the ISSP Sustainability Professional Certification Program.
 On the local chapter front, ISSP offered a five-day training course in Jakarta in partnership with its Indonesia Chapter.
 An ISSP Regional Chapter for Tennessee-Arkansas-Mississippi was launched by sustainability professionals in the Mid-South region of the United States.

-Third conference in Denver held with a fantastic combination of speakers, participants and new Hall of Fame inductees.
-Body of Knowledge, which underpins the professional certification process, is finalised.
+The third conference in Denver held with a fantastic combination of speakers, participants and new Hall of Fame inductees.
+The body of Knowledge, which underpins the professional certification process, is finalized.
 ISSP Board votes to move forward with Professional Certification.
 S-CORE(TM)(Sustainability--Competency, Opportunity, Reporting & Evaluation) sustainability assessment introduced.
 Launched local chapter in Colorado.